 Summary The Department of Workforce Services (DWS) Program Monitor is responsible for leading and conducting special research studies and monitoring and coordinating project/program activities.
 This position is governed by state and federal laws and agency policy.

-Must possess a valid Arkansas drivers license.
+Certificates, Licenses, Registrations Must possess a valid Arkansas drivers license.
 Additional requirements determined by the agency for recruiting purposes require review and approval by the Office of Personnel Management.
 OTHER JOB RELATED EDUCATION AND/OR EXPERIENCE MAY BE SUBSTITUTED FOR ALL OR PART OF THESE BASIC REQUIREMENTS, EXCEPT FOR CERTIFICATION OR LICENSURE REQUIREMENTS, UPON APPROVAL OF THE QUALIFICATIONS REVIEW COMMITTEE.
-Agency Specific Information

 Associated topics: algorithm, application, back end, develop, programming, python, sde, software developer, software development engineer, software engineer